matt190589/matt-on-map/matt-on-a-map/FeaturesPlan.md

 //Update to plan 13.03
 // App will now be to guess the country rather than capital
 // Find out to clear local storage at midnight everyday
+//Done but needs tested on deployment
 // Build modals for the images
+//Done but require aligning with current divs
 //Rearrange the clue order

 //Create a backend to store all the data